 - Ketamine – We have been seeing more children being treated for ketamine addiction over the last few years.
 This increased from under 1% to 5% in the year 2020.
 Ketamine looks like cocaine and is usually snorted and makes people feel detached and relaxed.

 - Heroin – The chances of your child or teenager becoming addicted to Heroin are slim.
-Of all children seeking help for addiction only 0.4% have a heroin addiction .
+Of all children seeking help for addiction, only less than 1% have a heroin addiction.
 But if they do have an addiction to heroin, this can be severely life-threatening and assistance should be sought immediately.

 A big risk with children who start taking drugs at a young age is they may find they need to take higher and higher doses over time to get the same effect, this can lead to a serious addiction.